 Documenting Changes or Transfers

-In case of an amendment to the trust or a change in trustee, the trustee must properly document these changes.
-Doing so helps ensure all parties involved in the trust are updated on any modifications made within it.
+In case of a change in trustee, the trustee must properly document these changes.
+Doing so helps ensure all parties involved in the trust know who is managing the trust assets.

 Performing Fiduciary Duties